 It was a Saturday, and my first day off in almost two weeks.
 I made some breakfast, and decided to go out and browse around the library for something new to read.
 As I stepped out of my house and got in my car, I looked out above the house.
 The bedroom window faced my driveway, and I didn’t think to look out any other windows before I stepped out of the house.

 It was still there.
 It had just shifted to the other side of the earth, or maybe the earth had just rotated to the point where it was in a different position.
 It stood there, the same expression on its face as last night.
 I saw a plane fly by in the sky, barely brushing by the shoulder of the creature.
 It moved one of its many eyes to look at the plane, and a different eye focused on it as it moved by the creature.

 With one swift move, it bent over and crunched down on the plane.
-There was a small plume of smoke and flash of fire, then it was gone.
+There was a small plume of smoke and a flash of fire, and then it was gone.
 I couldn’t believe my eyes.
-How many people were on there?
+How many people were on that flight?
 How many people just lost family members to that… thing?
 I had to do something.
 I called 911.

 “Operator, what’s your emergency?”
 A woman’s voice, polite, yet urgent.